edgarpesguerrajr/Final-Project-Group2/README.md

 - **To edit the grades of students:**
     - In the 'program' directory, rename \<student ID>.csv to the new student ID registered in studentDetails.csv.
 (Make sure the filename of the CSV is exactly the student ID registered in studentDetails.csv)
     - Open the \<student ID>.csv.
-    - Feel free to edit the values however, the following format must be followed.
+    - Feel free to edit the values.
+However, the following format must be followed.
         - Level must only be U or G. (undergraduate or graduate)
         - Degree must only be BS, M, or D, but digits after it is allowed. (bachelor, master, or degree)
         - courseType can only be Major or Minor.
         - term, creditHours, and Grade must be an integer.

-- **Make sure that all student information in studentDetails.csv matches the information in their own CSV. (\<student ID>.csv)**.
+- **Make sure that all student in the studentDetails.csv has their own CSV (\<student ID>.csv), and that the information in both CSV files match.**

 [Back to the Top](#transcript-generation-system)